pakjiddat/word-predictor/README.md

 # An object of class DataAnalyzer is created.
 The fn parameter is the path to
 # the n-gram file.
 da <- DataAnalyzer$new(fn = fn)
-# The top 10 most occuring features are plotted
+# The top 10 most occurring features are plotted
 df <- da$plot_n_gram_stats(opts = list(
   "type" = "top_features",
   "n" = 10,